Cyr-Ch/Explainable-REC/README.md

 # Chat-SGP (Smart Grid Prosumer)

+**Ask natural-language questions about your renewable energy system and get optimized action plans with human-readable explanations.**

-A multi-agent system that uses natural language to solve renewable energy optimization problems.
-The pipeline processes questions about energy scenarios (e.g., "What happens if imports increase by 10%?"), modifies optimization models accordingly, solves them, and returns interpretable results.
+Chat-SGP is a multi-agent system that transforms natural language questions (e.g., "What happens if imports increase by 10%?") into optimized energy management strategies.
+The system processes your questions, modifies optimization models accordingly, solves them, and returns interpretable results with actionable insights.

 ## Paper